ummadiviany/pds_final_projects/README.md

       - `Example` : (0,0) location is 0, (1,1) location is 257

-4. Visualize the data using python library functions
+5. Visualize the data using python library functions

-5. `Calculate` the `area` of the objects and comment on your observations
+6. `Calculate` the `area` of the objects and comment on your observations

-### Project 7 Medical Image statistics and data visualization
+### Project 7 : Medical Image statistics and Data Visualization

 1. write a program to read the MRI and CT images in the given folder
 2. visualize the data using python library functions
 3. create class of 10 object for each ten images and create following instances to store the data

-         a.Patient_Name  - must be initialized as Private member b.Max intensity - max value in the image - Public member c.Min intensity - min value in the image - Public member d.Average intensity - Average value in the image - Public member e.Median intensity - median value in the image - Public member
+   - Patient_Name  - must be initialized as Private member
+   - Max intensity - max value in the image - Public member
+   - Min intensity - min value in the image - Public member
+   - Average intensity - Average value in the image - Public member
+   - Median intensity - median value in the image - Public member

 4.Plot the histogram of the all 10 images and mention your observations clearly.